 Since its inception in 1909, Picnic Day has become the crown-jewel event of the UC system and the signature event of UC Davis.
-Believed to be the largest student-run event in the nation, Picnic Day showcases the richness of diversity and achievement at UC Davis and the surrounding community in the areas of research, teaching, service, and campus life.
-This year, the whole community celebrates its 103rd year of tradition and success.
+One of the largest student-run events in the nation, Picnic Day showcases the richness of diversity and achievement at UC Davis and the surrounding community in the areas of research, teaching, service, and campus life.

-Emerging from its humble beginnings as a tour of the University Farm’s new dairy barn, today Picnic Day offers a wide variety of entertainment provide a host of opportunities for visitors to the Davis campus.
+Emerging from humble beginnings as a tour of the University Farm’s new dairy barn, Picnic Day now offers a wide variety of entertainment and provides a host of opportunities for visitors to the Davis campus.
 Scroll through the timeline below to learn more about each year’s highlights.